Chicago Premises Liability Lawyer

-To have a legal right to sue, the person who is injured needs to have had permission to be on the property.
+For a legal right to sue, the person injured needs permission to be on the property.
 Achieving permission can happen in several ways under what the law calls “licensees,” which are invited guests and visitors:

-- Public invitee: Anyone who enters a place that is open to the public for a specific purpose, such as a hardware store, a Bears game, or park-and-ride locations.
+- Public invitee.
+Anyone who enters a place open to the public for a specific purpose.

-- Uninvited licensee: These are people who step onto a property for their own reasons without the owner’s or operator’s permission, such as solicitors.
+- Lastly, uninvited licensee.
+People who step onto a property for their own reasons without the owner’s or operator’s permission.

 How to Prove Premises Liability

-Liability hinges on someone behaving carelessly or negligently, which is failing to act in a manner that a reasonable person would act in a similar situation, resulting in causing or contributing to an injury.
+Liability hinges on someone behaving carelessly or negligently; fails to act in a manner that a reasonable person would act in a similar situation.

-In premises liability litigation five elements comprise the law and the plaintiff must prove each of them by a preponderance of the evidence:
+In premises liability litigation five elements comprise the law.
+The plaintiff must prove each of them by a preponderance of the evidence:

-- The injured person had authorization to be on the property when the injury happened;
+- Injured persons had authorization to be on the property when the injury happened;

-- The property owner or controller had constructive knowledge of the unsafe condition;
+- Property owner or controller had constructive knowledge of the unsafe condition;

-- The property owner or controller did not repair, remove, or give warning about the unsafe condition;
+- Property owner or controller did not repair, remove, or also give warning about the unsafe condition;